-Fibonacci trading can be a profitable way of entering and exiting trading positions, but you should be aware that not all retracements will reverse toward the initial trend, meaning that every time a price reaches a certain level it should not be accepted as a profitable signal.
+Fibonacci trading can be a profitable way of entering and exiting trading positions, but you should be aware that not all retracements will reverse toward the initial trend.
+This means you cannot simply assume a profitable signal every time a price reaches a certain level.

-The Fibonacci retracement indicator can provide the best results when it is a part of a trading strategy composed of multiple indicators.
-Use the Fibonacci retracement together with other tools and indicators such as candlestick patterns, oscillators, moving averages, RSI, price action levels, etc.
+The Fibonacci retracement indicator can provide the best results when it is part of a trading strategy composed of multiple indicators.
+Use the Fibonacci retracement together with other tools and indicators such as candlestick patterns, oscillators, moving averages, relative strength index (RSI) or price action levels.

 Fibonacci retracement example

 Remember that when you plot the Fibonacci retracement in an upward trend, you will drag the line from the lowest price point toward the highest price.
-On the graph above, you can see that you should start from the swing low and end the line at the upper part of the graph where the swing high is found.
-After plotting the line, you can see that the price retracts at some Fibonacci levels (the horizontal lines), which serve as support and then reverse in the same direction as the trend.
+On the graph above, you should start from the swing low and end the line at the upper part of the graph where the swing high is found.
+After plotting the line, you can see that the price retracts at some Fibonacci levels (the horizontal lines), which serve as support, and then reverses in the same direction as the trend.

-You can see another example where the retracement is still at the 61.8 per cent level and at the 50 per cent level.
+Here is another example, where the retracement is still at the 61.8% level and at the 50% level.

 After the price retracts down to the Fibonacci level, it reverses and moves back again and continues in the trend direction.
 As you can see from the two examples, there could be differences in the retracement level for different types of assets.

-Therefore, when you use the indicator, you will be on your quest to look for a Fibonacci pattern in the price reversals and identify potential retracements based on the plotted levels.
+Therefore, when you use the indicator, you will be on a quest to look for a Fibonacci pattern in the price reversals and identify potential retracements based on the plotted levels.

 Advantages of the Fibonacci retracement indicator